-Board strategy remains focused around our three core pillars: to protect and grow the core businesses, to win new bus and rail contracts and to develop for the future of transport.
+pillars: to protect and grow the core businesses, to win new bus and rail contracts and to develop for the future of transport.
 In addition to the annual Board Strategy Day, strategy is an integral part of regular Board discussion.
 The Board's executive reports are structured to allow for the appropriate time and debate on each of the Group's strategic priorities at every meeting.
-Regular updates are received from the executive directors and senior managers on performance against strategic objectives, and strategic developments.
+Regular updates are received from the executive directors and senior managers on performance against strategic objectives, delivery of the wider business strategy.